aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd-codecommit/cleanup.md

 sidebar_position: 90
 ---

-To remove Argo CD configuration for `apps` from the cluster run:
+To remove Argo CD configuration for `apps` and secret from the cluster run:

 ```bash
 $ kubectl -n argocd delete secret codecommit-repo --ignore-not-found